racinmat/PHPOgameBot/readme.md

 - think about routines implementation (repetitious commands)
 - repetitious fleet checking for attacks
 - commands for sending fleet
-- automatically buy new probes when probes are destroyed when gathering data and buy new sattelites when destroyed (Maintain quantity in Ogame Automizer)
+- automatically buy new probes when probes are destroyed when gathering data and buy new satellites when destroyed (Maintain quantity in Ogame Automizer)
 - log attacks, full storages and other important messages to some android app via monolog
 - repetitious tasks
 	- set repeating frequency